Kinship Placements

 MICHAEL J. FOX

-If you are a family member, caring for children that have an open CPS case.
-You have landed in the right spot.
-Many relative placement homes are in need of support in numerous areas; monetarily, physically, and emotionally.
+If you currently have children in your home with an open CPS case, have not received your license, and are unsure where to start, you are in the right place.
+Many relative placement homes need support in numerous areas; monetarily, physically, and emotionally.

-You may be eligible to get your foster license.
+You may be eligible to get your foster care license.
 When you become a licensed foster parent, you are approved to receive a payment that far exceeds what you receive as a kinship placement.
-Not only that, but you will have the support of a casemanager and quicker access to support for needs that may come up while caring for children.
+Not only that, but you will have the support of a case manager and quicker access to support for needs that may come up while caring for children.

 Benefits to Getting Your Foster License